GingerNinja23/ipop-documentation/FAQs.md

     IPOP's SocialVPN uses [Google's libjingle](https://developers.google.com/talk/libjingle/) to create direct P2P connections between nodes behind NATs, whereas Tinc needs publicly addressable servers to help route traffic.
 As a result, SocialVPN can achieve much lower latencies and higher bandwidth because traffic is not routed via any intermediary node.
+Furthermore, IPOP/SocialVPN does not require manual configuration of any NAT/firewall rules - it performs NAT hole-punching automatically and transparently to the user, without requiring access to NAT/firewall devices.
 SocialVPN only requires an intermediary node (using TURN) when behind symmetric NATs, which are not the common case.

 1. **Why use IPOP/SocialVPN over Hamachi?**